 We use acupuncture and heat therapies to mitigate pain and increase range of motion.

-Dr. Westhauser is a DC Road Runner member and treats many athletes for sports injuries, muscle strains, IT Band tightness and knee, ankle, hip and back pains.
+Dr. Westhauser is a DC Road Runner former member and treats many athletes for sports injuries, muscle strains, IT Band tightness and knee, ankle, hip and back pains.
 She understands the mindset of an athlete and attempts to reduce pain enough so that her patients can return to a modified level of training, in hopes of maintaining and eventually returning to full activity levels.